lauradmch/OPS-SAT-anomaly-detection/README.md

 9 channels) which is why any single pooled metric is misleading and everything downstream is reported per channel.

-### 2. Feature-based baselines (and a leakage fix)
+### 2. Feature-based baselines

 Per-segment tabular features (`data/dataset.csv`) with Gradient Boosting Machine (GBM) and Isolation Forest baselines.
-A **metadata-leakage** bug was identified and
+Segment length is set by a human rater splitting channels into periods (Ruszczak et al. 2023, §2.1), so len/duration encode both real anomaly duration (collective anomalies are intrinsically extended) and annotation- window choice.
+These sources are confounded and not identifiable from the data.
-fixed: the segment's duration/length are an artifact from the human annotation process itself.
-These baselines established that duration/length features become predictive.
+The baselines are metadata-only control establishing how much AUCPR is achievable from segment geometry alone (found: 0.485).
+The served model excludes length-derived features to remain robust to client-side segmentation, which may differ from the annotators' windowing.

 ### 3. Within-segment high-pass detector